In this Article:

 |MSRP:||$475.
 Real-world ranges from as low as $200 to $290.
 I paid $180 for mine, used but it was probably never shot|

-Let’s get right to it.
-Let’s look at some features now.
-We’ll examine the frame and then the slide.
+Mow, let’s look at some features now.
+First, we’ll examine the frame and then the slide.

-The grip is angled just right for me.
-Doing the “closed-eyes-pointing-test”, the front sight is right on target as I point the gun with my eyes closed.
-Notice the beavertail — it really does protect your hand (well, mine, anyway) from hammer bite.
-The original grip itself was not very aggressively textured from the factory…here are some photos:
+The grip is angled right for me.
+Doing the closed-eyes-pointing-test, the front sight is right on target as I point the gun with my eyes closed.
+Notice the beavertail — it does protect your hand (well, mine, anyway) from hammer bite.
+I think the original grip itself was not very aggressively textured from the factory.
+Anyway, here are some photos:

-Notice the many small “pads” of texturing on the sides and the horizontal serrations front and back.
-I shot the gun this way and knew I could shoot it better with more aggressive, “sticky” texturing.
-There are several ways to accomplish this – you can put a Hogue Hand-All on it, you can stick Talon grips on it or skateboard tape.
-There’s also my cheap fix, stair step traction tape…if you wonder what that looks like, check out my article on the Ruger LC9S – I have it on that gun’s grip.
+There are many small padsmof texturing on the sides and the horizontal serrations front and back.
+I shot the gun this way and knew I could shoot it better with more aggressive and sticky texturing.
+There are several ways to accomplish this: you can put a Hogue Hand-All on it or you can stick Talon grips on it or skateboard tape.
+There’s also my cheap fix: a stair step traction tape.
+If you wonder what that looks like, check out my article on the Ruger LC9S.
+I have it on that gun’s grip.

-So, thinking of ways that I could make the grip “grippier”, I resorted to my old standby, stippling.
+So, thinking of ways to make the grip grippier, I resorted to my old standby, stippling.
 I get good results using a plain, pointed solder iron, while others use woodburning tools.
-It doesn’t matter what you use as long as the results allow the gun to stay put in your hand.
+It doesn’t matter what you use as long as the results allow the gun to stay in your hand.

-(A note on stippling…If you read some of my other reviews, you’ll notice that I resorted to stippling a few of my pistols.
-I usually won’t do that to an expensive gun – don’t want to hurt any possible resale value – but for lesser-expensive guns it can really help.
-And, since this gun cost me about $180, I figured it couldn’t hurt.
-Give it a try – just go slowly.
-You may like the results and if you don’t, there’s always sandpaper to make it less aggressive).
+I usually won’t do stippling to an expensive gun as I don’t want to hurt any possible resale value.
+But for lesser-expensive guns it can really help.
+And, since this gun cost me about less than $200, I figured it couldn’t hurt.
+You may give it a try if you want — just go slowly.
+You may like the results, and if you don’t, there’s always sandpaper to make it less aggressive.

 Here are some post-stippling shots.

-The rough texturing is just enough to hold the gun firmly in my hand without being so abrasive that it hurts to shoot.
-As long as we’re looking at the grip, let’s look a little closer at the branding molded into the gun…
+The rough texturing is enough to hold the gun firmly in my hand without being so abrasive that it hurts to shoot.

 Here is a look at both sides of the frame and the molded-in engraving present on both sides.

 Recoil spring and barrel removed.
-Note the rails…they’re “backwards” of most other semi-autos.
-The slide sits inside the frame, not outside of it.
+Notice the rails — they’re backwards from most other semi-autos.
+The slide sets inside the frame, not outside of it.

 This is common to CZ 75-type guns.
 It presents less of the slide above the frame, which helps give the gun a lower bore axis.